Rauulhub/terraform_ha_infrastructure/README.md

 Implementing the infrastructure of the picture, can implement also terraform workspaces updating the backend in S3 bucket automatically.
 implementations:
+* Reusable code using modules, variables and workspaces if needed
-* Aplication load balancer but can use classic load balancer
+* Application load balancer external but can use classic load balancer both in code
+* Application load balancer interal for connection between public instances to private instances
+* Security group for Ec2, ALB, RDS
 * Need to create S3 backend and dynamoDB for statelocking manually
 * IAM role for accessing S3 bucket to get backend and frontend resources
 * IAM role for Ec2 Access by SSM